GenerousLabs/share/docs/repo_file_layout.md

   - Some of these are mine, some were shared by friends
 - `/following.yaml` - Details on repos which are shared with me that I'm following (reading).

+## commands repo

+I give the server commands here.
+At the moment, these are only which keys are allowed to access which repos.

+- `/repo-path-name/read_tokens.txt` - This file contains the
+  permissions for the repo at `/user/repo-path-name`, one per line, no empty lines.